Scan Anxiety- Scanxiety and the truth

 Pregnant women with 'scanxiety' are told to avoid private ultrasounds as firms offer multiple scans to assuage their fears

-- Study found almost a third of mothers-to-be pay for extra scans while pregnant
+- The study found almost a third of mothers-to-be pay for extra scans while pregnant

 - Many do so due to anxiety, despite NHS offering scans at 12 weeks and 20 weeks